Glossary

 Intended Applications

-The designer’s planned uses for the model. (
+The designer’s planned uses for the model.
+(Modeling, Second Exposure Draft)

 Intended Audience

-The persons to whom an appraisal report is directed and with whom the actuary, after discussion with the principal, intends to communicate.
+The persons to whom the actuarial communication is directed and those with whom the actuary intends to communicate.
 Unless otherwise specifically agreed, the principal is always a member of the intended audience.
-In addition, other persons or organizations, such as investors or regulators, may be designated by the principal, with consent of the actuary, as members of the intended audience.
-(ASOP No. 19)
+Other persons or organizations, such as regulators, policyholders, plan participants, investors, or others, may be designated by the principal, with consent of the actuary, as members of the intended audience.
+(ASOP No. 41, Actuarial Communications)

 Intended Purpose

-The intended application or the project’s objective or both, depending on the actuary’s role.
-The intended application applies if the actuary’s role includes designing, building, or developing the model.
-The project’s objective applies if the actuary’s role includes selecting or using the model in an actual project.
+The intended application or the project objective or both, depending on the actuary’s role at the time actuarial services are performed.
+The intended application applies if the actuary’s role includes designing, building, or developing the model, or if the actuary’s role includes modifying, reviewing or evaluating the model before being selected or used in a specific project.
+The project objective applies if the actuary’s role includes selecting or using the model in a specific project or if the actuary’s role includes modifying, reviewing or evaluating the model when it is being selected or used in a specific project.
+(Modeling, Second Exposure Draft)

 The goal or question, whether generalized or specific, addressed by the catastrophe model within the context of the assignment.